Do You Have a Dental Emergency in Hamilton?

 It never fails: You’re enjoying the weekend when you experience sudden and debilitating dental pain.
 You need a dentist, but business hours are long over.
-We know how difficult it is to find an emergency dentist in Hamilton when you absolutely need one the most.
-It doesn’t matter if you need emergency treatment during business hours or after, we’re here for you.
+We understand how difficult it is to find an emergency dentist in Hamilton when you absolutely need one the most.
+Whether you need urgent treatment during or after business hours, we’re always here for you.

 What constitutes emergency dental treatment?
 Anything that causes you severe dental pain, or threatens the health of your teeth is considered emergent.
 With some conditions, waiting too long to see a dentist may result in permanent tooth damage.
 Others may be less severe, but can still cause discomfort you shouldn’t needlessly suffer through.

 Teeth that are knocked free from the socket, or that become loose in the socket should be evaluated by a dentist ASAP.
-If you lose a tooth:
+Complete the following if you have lost a tooth:

 - Handle the tooth by the crown versus the roots